Do you have any policy or practice regarding granting motions for leave to file memoranda in excess of the specified page lengths?

 Kazanjian, J.: I will rarely allow ex parte relief.
 If you are seeking ex parte relief, you must clearly state how you meet the legal requirements.
 In all cases, it is helpful if the moving party is specific about what they are seeking the court to order.
 In that regard, I prefer to have a proposed order in advance.

-(15) During the ongoing pandemic, are you conducting hearings on dispositive motions via videoconference or in the courtroom?
-Will that change post-pandemic?
+Do you conduct hearings on dispositive motions via videoconference or in the courtroom?

 Will you entertain joint requests made by the parties to hold a hearing via videoconference or in the courtroom?

-• Make sure in advance that you have an adequate internet connection, you can be heard (I use an external lavalier microphone that plugs into a USB port on my computer and clips to my robe just out of camera view), and you can be seen (confirm that your camera is centered on your face and upper torso, avoid backlighting, and make sure that your face is well lit).
+- Make sure in advance that you have an adequate internet connection, you can be heard, and you can be seen (confirm that your camera is centered on your face and upper torso, avoid backlighting, and make sure that your face is well lit).

-Krupp, J.: During the pandemic, I have been holding dispositive motion hearings in person, by videoconference, and sometimes in hybrid form.
-I prefer to hear dispositive motions in person, but I understand that videoconferences mitigate health risks for those who are particularly vulnerable, save travel costs, and provide interested parties (e.g., clients, adjusters, associated lawyers, members of the public, etc.) an opportunity to observe the proceedings.
-After the pandemic, I will remain flexible.
+Krupp, J.: I prefer to hear dispositive motions in person, but I understand that videoconferences mitigate health risks for those who are particularly vulnerable, save travel costs, and provide interested parties (e.g., clients, adjusters, associated lawyers, members of the public, etc.) an opportunity to observe the proceedings.
 Lawyers who prefer a hearing in the courtroom or by videoconference in a particular case should inform the court in their request for a hearing and/or should so indicate to the Assistant Clerk assigned to the session.
 The request should be made sufficiently in advance so that the court can decide the issue and other participants can adjust accordingly.

-Kazanjian, J.: During the pandemic I did conduct dispositive motion hearings by videoconference.
-However, I have a strong preference for in-person hearings and am not likely to conduct hearings on dispositive motions by videoconference post-pandemic.
+Kazanjian, J.: I have a strong preference for in-person hearings and am not likely to conduct hearings on dispositive motions by videoconference unless the parties have a good reason for it.
+If you are seeking a hearing by videoconference, please reach out to the clerk in advance.

 Salinger, J.: Here are a few other practices that I find to be very helpful.
 Plus one that is required by the Superior Court rules but not always followed.